legend855/deck-decker/README.md

 The implementation of a similar algorithm for the player is also included in theis file.

 This program isn't totally complete I'm still working on parts involving how the computer evaluates a winning hand.
-(Work in progress)
+It's still a work in progress.